Tony-Stark-Jr/rjuofficial-2.0.github.io/README.md

 </div>

-<p>This is a simple and responsive landing page of university for only learning and practice purpose.</p>
+<p>This is a simple and responsive website of university for only learning and practice purpose.</p>

 ### Technologies & tools used in this projects.
 * HTML5